decretist/Dissertation/Chapter0/chapter0.md

-(first- and second-recension as well as case statements) indicating a single author and confirming all of Pennington's arguments for the unity of Gratian, or alternatively, a bimodal distribution confirming Winroth's arguments for Gratian 1 and Gratian 2.
+(first- and second-recension as well as case statements) indicating a single author and confirming all of Pennington's arguments for the unity of Gratian, or alternatively, a bimodal distribution confirming Winroth's arguments for a Gratian 1 and a Gratian 2.
 Instead, these preliminary results seemed to suggest that the first recension *dicta* had many authors, perhaps one or two of whom went on to write the second recension *dicta*.
 What was completely unexpected,